Discontinuity-aware KAN-based physics-informed neural networks: Results

-The mesh transformation becomes trivial, as the transformed and computational domains are identical besides linear scaling and translation.
-The DPINN method consists of a 4-frequency component KAF with an output dimension of 5, and a DKAN comprises 2 hidden layers, each containing 5 neurons.
-The MLP with AV applied globally or locally (fixed $\mu=3 \times 10^{-3}$) and standard MLP methods consist of a 4-frequency component RFF followed by a weight-normalized fully connected network comprising 4 hidden layers of 30 neurons each, as proposed in \cite{wassing2025adopting}.
-These networks are trained using the ADAM optimizer for 50000 epochs with a learning rate of 0.001, and loss term weights are specified as $\lambda_{pde}=\lambda_{ic}=\lambda_{bc}=1$.
-Adaptive weighting algorithms can automatically adjust the weight values during training \cite{xiang2022self}.
-However, for the problems considered herein, no significant improvement was observed by using such algorithms compared to a constant value.
+The DPINN method consists of a KAF with 64 embedding frequencies and an output dimension of 5, followed by 2 DKAN layers (5 neurons/layer).
+The other methods employ a 64-frequency RFF followed by 4 weight-normalized fully-connected layers (30 neurons/layer) or 2 KAN layers (5 neurons/layer) for MLP- and KAN-based models, respectively, each comprising standard, global AV, and local AV variants ($\mu = 3 \times 10^{-3}$).
+These networks are trained using the AdamW optimizer for 50000 epochs with a learning rate of 0.001, and the loss term weights are specified as $\lambda_{pde}=\lambda_{ic}=\lambda_{bc}=1$.
+Detailed training hyperparameters are provided in Appendix A. Adaptive weighting algorithms can automatically adjust loss weights during training \cite{xiang2022self}.
+However, for the problems considered herein, no significant improvement was observed by using such algorithms compared to constant values.

-Fig. \ref{fig: burger_loss} displays the training loss history for the above four methods.
-The conventional MLP-based method fails to converge adequately due to discontinuities \cite{liu2024discontinuity}.
-In contrast, DPINN and MLP with AV methods reduce the loss over two orders of magnitude, whereas DPINN exhibits the fastest loss reduction rate.
-Solutions at different times are shown in Fig. \ref{fig: burger_solution}, where reference solutions were obtained using the WENO method.
-The MLP method fails to capture strong discontinuities.
-The MLP with either global or local AV approach produces a smooth low-resolution shock front due to viscous dissipation.
-DPINN accurately captures discontinuities, achieving sharp shock resolution with errors below 1\% across all three metrics and requires less than $1/5$ the parameters of MLP-based methods, as shown in Table \ref{T: burgers_acc}.
-More importantly, the learned viscosity coefficient $\mu$ converges to 0 in DPINN, enabling implicit resolution of the discontinuous analytical solution of the 1D inviscid Burgers' equation without modifying the governing equations.
-This capability arises from the learnable high-gradient activation functions in the DKAN network (Fig. \ref{fig: DKAN}), which improve the network's ability to capture strong nonlinear features, as observed with architecture modification methods.
+Fig. \ref{fig: burger_loss} displays the training loss histories for the above methods.
+Conventional MLP- and KAN-based methods fail to converge adequately due to discontinuities \cite{liu2024discontinuity}.
+In contrast, DPINN, MLP with AV, and KAN with AV reduce the loss by over two orders of magnitude, with DPINN exhibiting the fastest convergence and the lowest final loss.
+Solutions at different times are shown in Fig. \ref{fig: burger_solution}, where the reference solutions are obtained using the WENO method.
+While MLP and KAN methods fail to capture discontinuities, and their variants with global or local AV produce smooth low-resolution shock fronts due to viscous dissipation, DPINN accurately resolves discontinuities with errors below $1\%$ across all metrics, requiring less than $1/5$ the parameters of MLP-based methods (Table \ref{T: burgers_acc}).